pantrypoints/sp/content/en/research/countries/china/xi/chapter-07f.md

 development process of the multilateral trading system has been blocked, and regional trading arrangements with a higher level of openness and greater flexibility have flourished, becoming the main engine driving economic globalization.
-In the report of the 19th National Congress of the Communist Party of China, Comrade Xi Jinping pointed out that he should actively participate in the reform and construction of the global governance system, support the multilateral trading system, promote the construction of free trade areas, and promote the construction of an open world economy.
+In the report of the 19th National Congress of the CCP, Comrade Xi Jinping pointed out that he should actively participate in the reform and construction of the global governance system, support the multilateral trading system, promote the construction of free trade areas, and promote the construction of an open world economy.
 This is not only the need to expand its own open space, but also reflects the responsibility